numbnet/icesoft/icefaces3/trunk/icefaces/ace/component/resources/icefaces.ace/jquery/ui/readme.txt

 ICE-8868: Add ARIA role and attributes to Accordion.
 ICE-8869: prevent getting stuck forever with draggable when clicking on a scrollbar in Webkit and IE9 browsers
 ICE-9392: REGRESSION:  ace:dateTimeEntry - Clicking Today button closes popup.
-ICE-9147: added 'handle' option for draggable dialog
+ICE-9147: added support for header facet in ace:dialog